microsoft/react-native-code-push/README.md

 Once your app has been configured and distributed to your users, and you've made some JS changes, it's time to release it to them instantly!
 To do this, run the following steps:

 1. Execute `react-native bundle` in order to generate the updated JS bundle for your app.
-2. Execute `code-push release <appName> ./ios/main.jsbundle <appVersion> --deploymentName <deploymentName>` in order to publish the generated JS bundle to the server (assuming your CWD is the root directory of your React Native app).
+2. Execute `code-push release <appName> <jsBundleFilePath> <appVersion> --deploymentName <deploymentName>` in order to publish the generated JS bundle to the server.
+Assuming your CWD is the root directory of your React Native app, `<jsBundleFilePath>` could be `iOS/main.jsbundle` for iOS, or `android/app/src/main/assets/index.android.jsbundle` for Android.

 And that's it!
 For more information regarding the CodePush API, including the various options you can pass to the `sync` method, refer to the reference section below.
 Additionally, for more information regarding the CLI and how the release (or promote) commands work, refer to it's [documentation](http://microsoft.github.io/code-push/docs/cli.html).